sf-wdi-22-23/modules-23/w06-ruby-on-rails/d3-dawn-ruby-oop/README.md

 **Challenge:**
 How can I create both `Car` and `Motorbike` classes while being DRY and not duplicating the method `accelerate` in each?

-## Exercise: The Animal Kingdom
+## Exercise: Characters and Superheroes

-Humans are still animals after all.
+Superheroes are still Characters after all.
 In this exercise, you'll define:

-  1. An `Animal` class, with the following:
+  1. An `Character` class, with the following:
     * Properties:
-      * `kind`: A string that holds the type of animal
+      * `name`: A string that holds the character's name
     * Instance Methods:
-      * `eat`: Takes a parameter `food` to eat and prints out a message that the animal is eating `food`
+      * `location`: Takes a parameter `origin` prints out a message telling the character's `name` and where they are from (their `origin`)
-      * `sleep` & `wake`: These two methods should NOT be passed any arguments.
-Instead, they will set an instance variable `@state` to the string `"asleep"` or `"awake"` respectively.
+      * `exercise` & `rest`: These two methods should NOT be passed any arguments.
+Instead, they will set an instance variable `@state` to the string `"ready"` or `"tired"` respectively.

-  2. A `Person` class, with the following characteristics:
+  2. A `Superhero` class, with the following characteristics:
-    * Inherits from `Animal`
+    * Inherits from `Character`
-    * Automatically sets `@type` to `"person"`
+    * Automatically sets `@alignment` to `"Good"`
     * Adds 3 new instance vars:
-      * age
+      * species
-      * gender
+      * charisma
-      * name
+      * secret_identity
-    - Also, people aren't cannibals!
-Make sure your `Person` class *overrides* the existing `eat` method (in `Animal`) so that a `Person` cannot eat a `"person"`
+    - Superheroes must keep their identities secret!
+Make sure your `Superhero` class *overrides* the existing `greet` method (in `Character`) so that a `Superhero` doesn't reveal their true `"name"`

 **BONUS:**

-* People can speak, and it's good to be polite.
-Add an instance method called `greet` that prints out a person's name, age, and gender in the following format: "Hi, I'm Teddy.
-I'm a person, and I'm 156 years old."
+* Sometimes superheroes must reveal who they are to the public.
+Add an instance method called `reveal` that prints out a superhero's name and the secret identity they used in the following format: "I am Green Arrow.
+But you know me better as Oliver Queen."
 (Hint: look up how to interpolate strings in Ruby)
- * Add a `class variable` that keeps track of all the people you create.
+ * Add a `class variable` called `count` that keeps track of all the superheroes you create.